boundlessgeo/geodroid-server/docs/source/overview.rst

 Mobile SDK
 ============

-The SDK component provides the low level functionality for developers to build spatial applications.
+The Mobile SDK component provides the low level functionality for developers to build spatial applications.
 It itself is not a runnable app but a component that gets included in a runnable app.

 The SDK consists for the most part of support for the following: